chrisryan91/CheesyStore_PP5/TESTING.md

 ## User Story 11: As a site user, I can browse a variety of cheeses so that I can explore different options.

-This is User Story needed for all of the products in the database to be rendered onto the store html which a user could visit.
-The products in the database were retrieved with the all_products view.
-They are rendered onto the page with a for loop.
-Each product has a dedicated card div which contains it's name, image, price, rating, type and other values like whether it is in stock.
-All of these products are rendered onto a page which is paginated to create multiple pages.
+For this User Story, the requirement was to display all products from the database on the store HTML page accessible by users.
+This was achieved using the all_products view to fetch the products.
+The rendering of these products on the page is accomplished through a for loop, where each product is presented within a dedicated card div.
+This div includes the product's name, image, price, rating, type, availability (e.g., in stock or not), among other attributes.
+To manage the display of a large number of products, the page implements pagination, dividing the content across multiple pages for easier navigation.

 <details>
 <summary>User Story 1</summary>